-Finally, the limiting dynamics of online SGD has recently been studied in~\cite{benarousneurips, ben2022effective, arous2023eigenspace} for broad range of estimation and classification tasks, including learning an XOR function using a two-layer neural network.
-In particular,~\cite{benarousneurips,ben2022effective} shows the existence of critical regimes in the step-size that lead to an additional term in the population dynamics, referred to as the \emph{corrector}, which also appears in the statistical physics literature, e.g.~\cite{saad1995line,goldt2019dynamics}.
-By appropriately rescaling the step size, they also obtain diffusive limits for online SGD.
-In~\cite{arous2023eigenspace}, a spectral analysis is performed to study the evolution of the Hessian of the loss landscape, showing alignment of the SGD trajectories with emerging eigenspaces.
-We defer the exploration of critical step sizes, diffusive limits, and spectral phenomena to future work, focusing here on obtaining non-asymptotic results and enhancing our understanding of the population dynamics.
+Recently, the limiting dynamics of online SGD have been investigated in~\cite{benarousneurips, ben2022effective, arous2023eigenspace} for a broad range of estimation and classification problems, including learning an XOR function with a two-layer neural network.
+In particular,~\cite{benarousneurips, ben2022effective} identifies critical regimes of the step size that introduce an additional term in the population dynamics, called the \emph{corrector}, which also appears in the statistical physics literature\cite{saad1995line,goldt2019dynamics}.
+By rescaling the step size appropriately, these works also obtain diffusive limits for online SGD.
+Moreover,~\cite{arous2023eigenspace} employs a spectral analysis of the Hessian evolution to show alignment of SGD trajectories with emerging eigenspaces.
+We leave the exploration of critical step sizes, diffusive limits, and spectral phenomena to future work, focusing here on deriving nonasymptotic results and deepening the understanding of the population dynamics.